 However, it is Muscat Airport and the bordering areas which are the focal point of the government’s investment program.
 The airport (code: MCT) will be developed into a logistical showcase in the Middle East, attaining the status of air freight hub, Al Rawahi stresses.
 It is operational 24/7/365 and managed by the Oman Airports.
 MCT is home of Oman Air and budget carrier Salam Air.

-To cope with the forecasted cargo upswing, a 350,000 m² new freight terminal is under construction, with a complementing state-of-the-art perishables center already on the drawing board.
-“Its specifications will be announced early next year, and the facility is intended to be operational in 2022,” manager Al Rawahi notes.
+To cope with the forecasted cargo upswing, a 350,000 m² new freight terminalhas been constructed, a day prior to the opening of the new Muscat International Airport.
+A 150k ton per year capacity expansion is planned.
+"Its specifications will be announced early next year, and the facility is intended to be operational in 2022,” manager Al Rawahi notes.
 It will be designed especially for the throughput of fish, flowers and other agricultural products, flown out primarily to consumer markets in Europe, Russia and the Far East, but also to places in Africa and on the Indian Subcontinent.
-“We are investing heavily in export capabilities,” states Mr Al Rawahi, “and upping our product quality by becoming CEIV pharma certified.”
+“We are investing heavily in export capabilities,” states Mr Al Rawahi, “and upping our product quality by becoming CEIV pharmaand fresh certified.”

 An Airport City will be developed adjacent to MCT, which will include a tax-free zone, thus aiming to attract international investors, logistics firms, traders, and creating jobs.
 It is a major cornerstone of the forward-looking new air cargo strategy.